diploi/odoo-template/README.md

-# Odoo template

-Run Odoo open source ERP on diploi
+Run Odoo 16 - Open source ERP and CRPM on Diploi

 Includes an internal PostgreSQL database.